JaeminEom/JaeminEom.github.io/index.md

 ## About me

 Hello!
-I am a Postdoctoral Researcher at the [CREATE Lab][Lab_link] in  École polytechnique fédérale de Lausanne (EPFL), working with Professor Josie Hughes.
+I am a Postdoctoral Researcher at the [CREATE Lab][Lab_link] in  EPFL (École polytechnique fédérale de Lausanne), working with Professor Josie Hughes.
 Prior to joining postdoctoral program, I completed my Ph.
 D., M.S., and B.S. in Mechanical Engineering from Seoul National University.

 You can find more details about me on my [About][About_link] page.
 Additionally, please visit my [Publications][Publication_link] page for more information about my research.
 For any inquiries, feel free to contact me via email: [jaemineom81@gmail.com][Email].